nasaarmas/pmaports-alioth/README.md

 # 2. Current State
 Device was built and tested with plasma-mobile UI with systemd.

+If **building kernel crashes** because of the RAM usage disable `Link Time Optimization` in the defconfig.

 It works without major issues, most importantly WiFi with `nmtui` is available.

 Little cranky at times, TODO:
- - Fix `KWindow` as it crashes frequently
- - Verify which defconfig options are needed
+ - Improve camera and speakers quality

 Done:
  - ~~Enable bluetooth - disabled to enable UART debugging~~
  - ~~Changed NetworkManagers powersave option - changed powersave to 2 in NetworkManager for better responsivness~~
  - ~~Fix why **the phones needs to be rebooted after flashing** because GUI doesnt want to start~~
+ - ~~Verify which defconfig options are needed~~

 # 3. Introduction
 This phone uses qcom sm8250 CPU and adreno650 GPU, so the port was based on existing postmarketOS work for this chip.
 Good starting point: [Xiaomi Mi Pad 5 Pro (xiaomi-elish)](https://wiki.postmarketos.org/wiki/Xiaomi_Mi_Pad_5_Pro_(xiaomi-elish))